appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/reactivecomponent.md

     />
     ```

-    > If you are using an app with elastic search version less than 6, then defining this prop will result in error and you need to handle it manually using **renderError** prop.
+    > If you are using an app with elastic search version less than 6, then defining this prop will result in error.

     > It is possible to override this query by providing `defaultQuery` or `customQuery`.